Banana Oat Waffles

 (Local Grocery Store Friendly)

-I’ve been making waffles at home for several weeks, and I finally have a simple, local grocery store friendly recipe I want to share with you.
+I’ve been making waffles at home for a long time, and I have a simple, local grocery store friendly recipe I want to share with you.

 Blend: